hussamalafandi/GenerativeAI-Project/decoder-gpt-julienne/README.md

 # Decoder Only GPT by Julienne Mizero
-This is a custom PyTorch autoregressive language model trained on Tiny Shakespeare.
+This repository contains a decoder-only GPT model fine-tuned by Julienne Mizero.
+The model is designed to be used for various text generation tasks.#Model Description
+The decoder-only GPT model is a generative language model that is based on the transformer architecture.
+It is fine-tuned on a specific dataset to improve its ability to generate coherent text based on a given prompt.